 If you are fortunate, you will only have to deal with consequences 1 – 3, which in comparison to 4 may be considered mild.
 If you are already in breach of the restrictive covenants, consult your attorney for guidance on making an application to modify the covenant.
 You should also consult your attorney for any plans to make additions/changes to your home or land.

-Prospective real estate developers who paid attention to the media earlier this year should understand the importance of legal consultation in relation to restrictive covenants before construction.
-The Supreme Court judgment in Sarah Hsia et al v Martin Lyn et al handed down on January 21, 2020 saw a judge grant an injunction to demolish a newly constructed multiple residence complex, in so far as the structures built on the land (comprising town houses and apartments) were in breach of three (3) of the restrictive covenants endorsed on the title which essentially limited the use of the land to single residences.
+We have seen at least one case in the past where our Supreme Court granted an injunction to demolish a newly constructed multiple residence complex, in so far as the structures built on the land (comprising town houses and apartments) were in breach of three (3) of the restrictive covenants endorsed on the title, which essentially limited the use of the land to single residences.
 The developer failed to complete an application to modify restrictive covenants before starting construction.
-The full case is available on the Supreme Court’s website and was discussed in an article titled “Arrested Development in Kingston 6 and 8” by Gavin Goffe, a partner at Myers Fletcher & Gordon.
-The article was published February 2nd,2020 in the Business Observer and is on the Firm’s website.

 How does an Application to Modify Work?

 The application is made to the Supreme Court by the registered owner of the property through their attorney.
 The application is served on the local parish council and the National Environment and Planning Agency for their assessment and you may be required to comply with certain requests from these authorities or obtain “as built approval”.
 Notices of your application must be served on your neighbours who have the benefit of the restrictive covenant and also advertised in the newspaper in accordance with relevant legal requirements.
 This is to allow persons an opportunity to object to the modification.